Keerthi-1821/COVID-19_Data_Analysis_and_Visualization_using_MySQL_and_PowerBI_2020-2024/README.md

 - `sqldb_setup/table_definitions.sql`: Script to create the database schema and indexes.
 - `sqldb_setup/Table_DataImport.sql`: Script to import processed data from excel into MYSQL database.

+### Power BI Visualization File
+- 'CovidProjectReportPBI.pbix' : This consists of all the visualizations and related Data Models

 ### Queries and Views
 - `SQLQueriesandViews.sql` - This file contains comprehensive SQL queries and in-depth analysis of the data.
   It includes complex queries using temporary tables, stored procedures, and views, providing detailed insights into the dataset.